The-Microservice-Dungeon/docs/docs/trading/tradingService.md

 ### Trades

 The event which indicates what happened to the trade.
 It also contains additional data about the result of the trade in data.
-For example if a robot was bought, data contains the new robot object.
+For example, if a robot was bought, data contains the new robot object.

 Channel: **trades**